ukri-excalibur/excalibur-tests/docs/tutorial/durham_reframe_tutorial.md

 ## Performance tests

 Performance tests capture data in performance variables.
 For simplicity, we use the [STREAM benchmark](https://github.com/jeffhammond/STREAM) as an example.
 It is the de facto memory bandwidth benchmark.
+It has four kernels that stream arrays from memory and perform different floating point operations on them.
+- Copy: `A = B`
+- Scale: `C = a * B`
+- Add: `C = A + B`
+- Triad: `C = a * A + B`

 ----

 ### Boilerplate

-Same as before.
+The imports and the class declaration look the same as before.
 We can now specify valid systems and programming environments to run on the system we just configured.
 You can adapt these to your system, or keep using `'*'` to run on any platform.